header image

 37. Alex Says:

-Nice post…
+Viagra pills, Nice post…

 38. ramonsblog » Blog Archive » Rubinrote Wohnungssuche Says:

-[...]
+Viagra pills, [...]
 Zigmal duch die selben Web-Formulare klicken.
 Zigmal Hamburg als Bundesland auswählen und mit gedrückter STRG-Taste die bevorzugten Stadtteile auswählen.
 Und jedesmal geht ein Pop-Under mit auf.
 Mir reichts!
-Motiviert von einem Blog-Eintrag auf Rubyrailways von Peter Szinek aus dem schönen Wien (küss die Hand), habe ich mir das Mechanize Modul von Michael Neumann und Aaron Patterson mal etwas genauer angesehen.
+Motiviert von einem Blog-Eintrag auf Rubyrailways von Peter Szinek aus dem schönen Wien (küss die Hand), viagra pills, habe ich mir das Mechanize Modul von Michael Neumann und Aaron Patterson mal etwas genauer angesehen.
 Im Grunde simuliert es einen Web-Browser und lässt sich mit [...]

 39. chuck sonic Says:

-HTML::XMLParser?
+Viagra pills, HTML::XMLParser?

-gem install htmltools
+Viagra pills, gem install htmltools

-then
+Viagra pills, then

-require_gem ‘htmltools’
+Viagra pills, require_gem ‘htmltools’

 require ‘html/xmltree.rb’

-parser = HTMLTree::XMLParser.new(false, false)
+Viagra pills, parser = HTMLTree::XMLParser.new(false, viagra pills, false)

 parser.parsefilenamed(’my.html’)